ssyim/ssyim.github.io/_news/announcement_4.md

 inline: true
 ---

-Our DRAFTS approach for high-throughput characterization of regulatory elements across diverse microbes using cell-free transcription and targeted deep sequencing is finally published in Molecular Systems Biology!
+Our work on DRAFTS for cell-free transcriptional characterization of regulatory elements across diverse microbes is published in Molecular Systems Biology!